Lunarnovaa/aurabora.org/src/pages/blogposts/post-7.md

 objective portrayal?

-Considering the history of gender in the twentieth century, it is all too easy to return the full authority of gender over to the body.
-Seeing the desecration of this substance and queer agency to it, there is a startling temptation to render the body the authority, to suggest that there is nothing beyond its walls.
+Considering the history of gender in the twentieth century, it is all too easy to return the full authority of our experiences over to the body.
+Seeing the desecration of our bodies and queer agency to it, there is a startling temptation to render the body the authority, to suggest that there is nothing beyond its walls.
 However, I believe the scope of possibility widens upon moving beyond this mistake.

-In order to account for this mistake and move forward, there is a particular framework through which Anthropologists tend to view both the human body and our
+In order to account for this mistake and finally move forward, there is a particular framework through which anthropologists tend to view both the human body and our culture that may serve useful: Bioculture.
-culture: Bioculture.

-### A Biocultural Account of Sex, The Body, and Gender
+### Bioculture: The Web of The Body

 Bioculture is a simple portmanteau of the words "Biology" and "Culture."
-Its meaning reflects that, attempting to highlight that to understand a person's biology without understanding their culture in conjunction is a grave error.
-For example, if we are to understand hair, we must understand not just biology, but
-culture: is it purely biological how the hair is cut?
+Its meaning reflects that, attempting to highlight that we simply cannot understand either a person's biology or a person's culture without understanding both in relation to one another.
+For example, if we are to understand hair, we must understand not just biology, but culture: is it purely biological how the hair is cut?
 To what length?
 How about its style?
 As a quick example on that note, is it simply biological that, in our society, girls tend to have long hair, and boys tend to have short hair?
 Is it purely cultural?
 It's both.
 The form of the hair is often biological (for example, I tend to have wavy hair, but others may have straight), but its cut can be cultural.
 It can also be biological.
 People on chemo tend to have no hair at all.
 Is that cultural?
 Or is it biological?
 Again, its both.
+We must understand both the biology and culture, but also the history, the environments, and the various factors that led to the biocultural outcome―variation, function, mutation, random chance, even simply taste.

-Let's take this hair metaphor and start running with it.
+Let's take this hair metaphor and run with it.
 Did you know that testosterone makes your hair a bit thicker?
-So when I started my transition, the first thing I did was get my hair cut―a cultural modification to a biological component.
+So when I started my transition, the first thing I did was get my hair cut differently―a cultural modification to a biological component.
 But when I began taking estrogen, my hair thinned out a bit―a biological alteration to a cultural component.
 Do you see how these two structures are so intimately interlinked, it can often be exceedingly difficult